 Dressing Up To See Black Panther

 Leading up to the weekend release of the HIGHLY ANTICIPATED Black Panther movie, people took to social media to talk about how they would dress to see the movie.
 No one said anything against the memes of wearing African/Tribal outfits until it actually happened.
 Social media became divided on if dressing up was too much, how could one get excited for a character they just found out about and somehow cultural appropriation got in there.
 People tweeted they don’t care where you’re seeing the movie.
-At this point I was certain people just complain for RT’s, likes and brief 10 seconds of social media fame.
+At this point, I was certain people just complain for RT’s, likes and brief 10 seconds of social media fame.
 I am not bothered by people getting together and dressing up.
-Now if your outfit is blocking the screen that’s one thing, but how can I hate on a family coming together and getting excited for the movie.
+Now if your outfit is blocking the screen that’s one thing, but how can I hate on a family coming together and getting excited about the movie.

 Just let people do what they want to do.
 Some people take my or others sharing things online and social media as an invitation to critique but that doesn’t have to be the case.
-If someone post a photo of Jordans, why does the debate on paying for experience vs things need to occur?
-I offer travel advice on this site as aid not as the Gospel but for tips and to share ways I’ve been able to travel the world inexpensively.
+If someone posts a photo of Jordans, why does the debate on paying for experience vs things need to occur?
+I offer travel advice on this site as an aid not as the Gospel but for tips and to share ways I’ve been able to travel the world inexpensively.
 I don’t criticize those who don’t follow it nor do I expect you to follow it down to every line.
 Posting for shock value in order for clicks to a website or going viral is getting tiresome.
 We deal with it daily from 45 on Twitter.
 Do you think people are genuinely sharing their personal opinion or doing it for shock value/PR or attention?
 Are there other debates you wish would go away or aren’t contributing to any solution?
 Comment below!